 aria2c --enable-dht=true "magnet:?xt=urn:btih:INFOHASH&dn=name"

-Magnet links are better for sharing — they're just text, require no hosting, and can't go stale as long as the swarm is alive. .Torrent files are better for archiving, seedboxes, and situations where you need to pre-verify the file list before downloading.
+Magnet links are better for sharing — they're pure text, require no hosting, and stay valid as long as the swarm exists. .Torrent files are better for seedboxes, archiving, and pre-verifying the file list before downloading.

 Frequently Asked Questions

-Can I download a torrent from a magnet link without a torrent client?
+Can I download from a magnet link without a torrent client?

-Yes — use the Anonymiz Magnet to Torrent converter to get a .torrent file, then use a web-based torrent client or seedbox to download from that file.
+Yes — use the Magnet to Torrent converter to get a .torrent file, then upload it to any web-based torrent client or seedbox.

-How long does it take to convert a magnet link to a torrent file?
+How long does it take to convert a magnet link?

-Usually 5–30 seconds.
-The converter needs to retrieve the torrent metadata from the DHT network, which depends on how many peers currently have it.
-Very old or obscure torrents may take longer or fail if no peers are available.
+Usually 5–30 seconds depending on how many peers currently have the metadata.
+Very old or rare torrents may take longer or fail if no peers are online.

-Magnet links themselves are just text and cannot execute code.
+Magnet links themselves are just text and cannot run code.
 They are safe to click.
-The risk, as with any torrent, is in the content you download — always scan files before opening them.
+As always, scan downloaded files before opening them.